 These buses have low floors that are level with raised kerbs to enable easy access to the vehicle.
 Where raised kerbs have not yet been installed or buses cannot reach the kerb some buses can 'kneel', dropping the front down to nearer the height of a standard kerb.

-Stay Safe on board with a First Safe Journey Card (from First Bus Only)
+Stay safe on board with a First Safe journey card (from First Bus)

 Safe Journey Cards have been designed specifically with the needs of many of our customers in mind.